sitevision/envision/packages/envision-docs/src/pages/dashboard/index.md

 ### Brand colors

-Brand colors are not available in the dashboard theme, please use the Color palette.
+Brand colors should not be used in dashboard widgets.
+Please use the Color palette and components not based on brand colors.

 ## Widget example